 He said, “Nothing.
 I was just thinking that when you come out here (which we’re doing in a couple of weeks), I want to make sure we make time to talk through your Personal Systems Disruption [editor’s update: now Discover Your Spark] work together.
 I’ve been thinking about it a lot and have some ideas for how to move it forward.”

 I get it’s not necessarily an either/or.
 And I’m not implying anything about my friend whose boys bring and send literal gifts.
 I still think that’s glorious, but it’s not the relationship I have with Quinn.
 It’s not the expectation I set on him or the way I trained him to think, and that’s on me.

 I’m sharing this because it’s a perfect example of spending time looking longingly at the green grass of someone else’s life while missing the patch of lush garden right under your own two feet.

 What do I want in my own life right now?
-I want to grow my PSD work.
+I want to grow this work.
 What did Quinn deliver, completely out of the blue?
 The gift of his not only having spent time thinking about how to help me grow it but then the follow through of letting me know about it, too.

 It’s so easy to receive an unexpected present and fail to recognize it for what it is because it doesn’t look the way someone’s else’s presents look.
 Consider what presents you are receiving and be grateful, both for the gifts and the giver.
 It turns out, not all presents come wrapped up with a bow, but all of them have value.